-The Atlantic Baptist Mission Board is an independently incorporated Board within the Convention of Atlantic Baptist Churches that works closely with Convention Council to achieve the goals of Convention.
+The Atlantic Baptist Mission Board is an independently incorporated Board within the Canadian Baptists of Atlantic Canada that works closely with CBAC Council to achieve the goals of CBAC.
 Specifically, the Board’s role is to “ensure that a central guiding vision is maintained in the areas of evangelism, church planting, intercultural ministries, and special mission projects”.

-A significant portion of the Atlantic Baptist Mission Board annual budget is set aside to help fund various churches, ministries, missions and situations within the Convention of Atlantic Baptist Churches.
+A significant portion of the Atlantic Baptist Mission Board annual budget is set aside to help fund various churches, ministries, missions and situations within the Canadian Baptists of Atlantic Canada.

 Depending upon the need and the availability of funds, both the Ministry Initiative Grant and Capital Grant may be extended to churches.

 For more information or to obtain copies of grant application forms please contact your local Association or Jacqueline Derrah (email – email@example.com; Phone – 506-635-1922).

 Ministry Initiative Grant

 The Atlantic Baptist Mission Board is committed to supporting churches and ministries that evidence a strong forward motion in reaching their potential for Jesus Christ and His Kingdom.
 Consequently, applications will be considered from churches in need of financial support for a concrete vision and intentional strategy for one or more of the following: